DonnaWuDongxia/widl-nan/README.md

     -o, --override    Allow override impl files unconditionally
 ```

-You can generate the initial NAN interfaces and C++ implementation for these interfaces by the instruction below.
+Given Web IDL files, you can generate the initial NAN interfaces and C++ implementation for these interfaces by the instruction below.

 ```
 ./node_modules/.bin/widl-nan <widl_file_1> <widl_file_2> ...